 As a rising public sector leader, you are under constant pressure to show how your organisation can deliver better, faster, cheaper.
 You face a continual tension between delivering immediate priorities and attending to the long-term capability of the organisation.
-You know that your people are your greatest asset, but that selection, development, and motivation are time-consuming.
+You know that your people are your greatest asset, but that selection, development and motivation are time-consuming.

 This module will explore what it means to lead an effective organisation.
-You will look at the trends and cycles in organisational reform and what evidence there is to support strategies of radical reform or incremental improvement.
-You will look at the tools that different administrations use to improve performance, including target-setting, data generation and outsourcing.
+We will consider who sets the organisational goals and values, and what counts as high performance.
+We will look at the trends and cycles in organisational reform and what evidence there is to support strategies of radical reform or incremental improvement.
+We will look at the tools that different administrations use to improve performance, including target-setting, data-generation and outsourcing.